Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/README.md

 ## Guiding principles

-1. Stakeholder mapping: Security Control Mapping is a continous process and requires clear organisational ownership fo Compliance Domains, Policy application, Copliance reporting and remeifiation
+1. Stakeholder mapping: Security Control Mapping is a continous process and requires clear organisational ownership fo Compliance Domains, Policy application, Compliance reporting and remeidiation

 2. All Policies mus be mapped to a requirement in the form of a Compliance domain and Control